This topic describes how to track data changes from a Data Management (DMS) logical database by using Data Transmission Service (DTS).

 - If your change tracking client is deployed in a VPC, we recommend that you select the same VPC and vSwitch as the client.

 - If you track data changes over internal networks, the network latency is minimal.

-- If you use a connection template, DTS automatically applies the parameter settings of the source database.
+- If you use an existing instance, DTS automatically applies the parameter settings of the instance.